carpentries/instructor-training/_episodes/02-practice-learning.md

     > Example: An *expert* in a Carpentries workshop may have experience writing and running shell scripts and, when presented with a problem, immediately sees how these skills can be used to solve the problem.

-Note that, **while you may not think of yourself as a computational "expert", in the context above that term may accurately describe your skill level** in some situations.
-We will come back to the expertise of the instructor and its impact -- positive and negative -- on teaching, in the next episode.
+You may or may not consider yourself an expert in a given subject, but the definition above may nonetheless apply to you.
+We will come back to the expertise of the Instructor and its impact -- positive and negative -- on teaching, in the next episode.
 For now, we are primarily concerned with novices, as this tends to characterize The Carpentries audience.